demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Command-Line_Analysis_README.md

 4. Usage of malicious tools
 5. Indication of network activity
 6. Indication of suspicious LOLBIN execution
-7. Found suspicious path and suspicious arguments in the command line
+7. Suspicious path and arguments in the command line

 Note: To run this playbook with a list of command lines, set this playbook to run in a loop.
 To do so, navigate to 'Loop'  and check "For Each Input".